Overview

 Portfolio requirements

 We are looking for your unique vision.
-Fashion is a design language of communication about identity, that can include age, race, gender, disabilities, cultural details, class, activism.
-Whether working with film, 360 degree digital or or a graphic layout, consider everything you choose.
+Fashion is a design language that can communicate ideas about identity, including age, race, gender, disabilities, cultural details, class, and activism.
+Whether working with film, 360 degree digital or a graphic layout, consider everything you choose…

 Consider the following before you upload: